code-chimp/code-chimp.github.io/content/posts/rx-notification-pipeline-2/index.md

 ### Toast Component

-Here we come to the primary difference between Bootstrap's toasts and alerts - toasts are exclusively **opt-in** so you need to explicitly invoke the `show` method for the component.
+Here we come to the primary difference between Bootstrap's toasts and their alerts - toasts are exclusively **opt-in** so you need to explicitly invoke the `show` method for the component.
 Again just the bare minimum for the toast itself:

 file: *{{< newtabref href="https://github.com/code-chimp/vanilla-redux-template/blob/main/src/components/app/AppToasts/Toast/Toast.tsx" title="/src/components/app/AppToasts/Toast/Toast.tsx" >}}*
 {{< highlight typescript "hl_lines=2 23-26" >}}